crazy4pi314/qwop/README.md

 # qwop : tools to help you work with QIR in Python

 _EXPERIMENTAL_

+The point of the project is to help you not need this project.

 This package is intended to be a collection of tools/utilities that allow developers to work with [QIR](https://github.com/qir-alliance/qir-spec) in Python and add functionality to their own projects.
 The primary dependency is on [pyQIR](https://github.com/qir-alliance/pyqir) for the core Python - QIR conversion implementation.